-The top 50 countries for with the highest cancer rate for all cancers excluding non-melanoma skin cancer.
+The top 50 countries with the highest cancer rate for all cancers excluding non-melanoma skin cancer.

-The top 20 countries with the highest cancer rates for the nine most common cancers worldwide.
+The top 20 countries with the highest cancer rates for common cancers worldwide.